chapmanb/zmk-34key-split/README.md

 - [Seniply](https://stevep99.github.io/seniply/) -- nicely thought out layers
   for programmers with symbols and special keys

-I used [ZMK keyboard firmware](https://zmk.dev/) which enables these custom key layouts on wireless split keyboards.
+I used [ZMK keyboard firmware](https://zmk.dev/) which enables custom key layouts on wireless split keyboards.
 [QMK firmware](https://qmk.fm/) is the other popular choice for wired keyboards.